From chicken tractor to day-ranging

 How?

 - Built a smaller coop meant to solely be a place to lay eggs and roost for the night.
 Protection from elements only, not predators.
 Self-imposed limit on the coop was it had to be made entirely from found materials.
-We used old political signs as the wall/wings and roof, IKEA bed slats as framing lumber, etc. Local woodworker did the design work and let use use his awesome workshop.
+We used old political campaign signs as the wall/wings and roof, IKEA bed slats as framing lumber, etc. Local woodworker did the design work and let use use his awesome workshop.

 - Added 1/4 acre of electronet fencing to protect from daily coyote visits and occasional raccoons.
 That’s enough pasture to not need to move the coop and fencing but once every 1-3 months, depending on the season.